weizhenFrank/DeepPhospho/README.md

 * Sometimes we would want to do prediction and generate libraries with previously trained models

-* And do not use RT ensemble to save both training time and prediction time
+* And here we do not use RT ensemble to save prediction time, since we are using a very small example data and the most time would be used to load model weights but not prediction (not recommanded in real case)

 * In this example, we will use pre-trained ion model and RT model to do prediction and no RT ensemble will be performed.
 This case would take very short time to finish